IBM/itz-support-public/Skytap/Skytap-Runbooks/migrate-skytap.md

 Note: if you do not have Network details from Skytap use the default values

-13. Test reservation
+13. Test reservation - Once all testing is completed.

-14. Production rollout

-Once all testing is completed you need to send a note to techzone.help@ibm.com or #itz-techzone-support to have an admin move your from _template-shared_ to _templates _ (production)

-Now you can update your environment with the correct  details
+14. For Production rollout your VM folder _(vm_template_id)_ in "template-shared" needs to be copied to "templates" (production folder).
+This can only be completed by admins

+Send Folder name and Collection name/url to techzone.help@ibm.com or #itz-techzone-support to have this completed

+" Example mail
+Subject: VMware Template to Production
+Collection name/url:
+Folder name in "Template shared" "

+Once completed add your environment to your collection